-In May 2018, the Board of Directors of Momentus Inc. approved the 2018 Stock Plan (the "Initial Plan") that allowed for granting of incentive and nonqualified stock options and restricted stock awards to employees, directors, and consultants.
+In May 2018, the Board of Directors of Momentus Inc. approved the 2018 Stock Plan (the "Initial Plan") that allowed for granting of incentive and non-qualified stock options and restricted stock awards to employees, directors, and consultants.
 The Initial Plan was terminated in November 2018.
 Awards outstanding under the Initial Plan continue to be governed by the terms of the Initial Plan.

-In February and March 2020, the Board approved an amendment and restatement to the New 2018 Stock Plan (the "2018 Plan").
-No additional grants have been made since 2020 and no new grants will be made from the Amended and Restated 2018 Stock Plan, however, the options issued and outstanding under the plan continue to be governed by the terms of the Amended and Restated 2018 Stock Plan.
+In February and March 2020, the Board approved the Amended and Restated 2018 Stock Plan (the "2018 Plan").
+No additional grants have been made since 2020 and no new grants will be made from the 2018 Plan, however, the options issued and outstanding under the plan continue to be governed by the terms of the 2018 Plan.
 Forfeitures from the legacy plans become available under the 2021 Equity Incentive Plan, described below.